-Companies may sometimes carry out a redesignation of shares, that is, convert existing shares from one class of share to another.
+Companies may sometimes carry out a redesignation of shares, which involves converting existing shares from one class to another.

 What are the typical rights associated with ordinary shares?